bmwoolf/Frances/README.md

 # Frances
 A closed-loop metabolic pathway optimizer that optimizes a microbial production loop for a specific target molecule.
+Frances uses flux balance analysis (FBA), which is a meth function that predicts how cells use metabolism.
+It finds the best way to route chemicals through reactions, assuming steady state and no waste buildup.
+You give it a target (like grow fast), and it solves for the reaction rates to achieve that.

 ## Root function
-`optimize(target_molecule)` --> strain_design + pathway edits + predicted yield
+`optimize(target_molecule)` --> `strain_design + pathway edits + predicted yield`

 Example:
 ```python